deimie/CSP-individual/gh-pages/notes.md

 - **CompSci has 150 principles students.
 Describe a crowdsource idea and how you might initiate it in our environment?**

+  I could send out a survey asking a large sample of students about how I could improve my site.

 - **What about Del Norte crowdsourcing?
 Could your final project be better with crowdsourcing?**

+  I could ask students around the campus what kinds of study tools they like to use.

 ## Week 0